The Bet: Central Bank Support Or Reversion To The Mean

 As we have discussed frequently over the past year, stocks are extremely overvalued by traditional measures of valuation.
 In fact, a composite of the most commonly employed measures of value show today's stocks more overpriced than ever before but for the period of the dot.com mania.
 Should stocks suddenly revert to historically normal valuation levels, prices would plummet.
 On the other hand, our Fed and the world's other major central bankers have resolutely prevented any significant stock or bond market decline for the past eight years.
 As long as investors stay confident that central bankers will remain both willing and able to support securities prices, investors accepting equity market risk can continue to profit.

-What happens to equities is extremely important, because other asset classes have been non-productive for years and likely will remain so over the near-term.
-While the Fed has begun to “normalize” its monetary policy by very tentatively raising short-term interest rates, risk-free investments still offer almost nothing.
-Because central bankers have aggressively poured newly created money into longer maturity fixed income securities, those yields have been suppressed for years.
+What happens to equities is extremely important, because other asset classes have been non-productive for years and likely will remain so over the near term.
+While the Fed has begun to "normalize" its monetary policy by very tentatively raising short-term interest rates, risk-free investments still offer almost nothing.
+Because central bankers have aggressively poured newly created money into longer-maturity fixed-income securities, those yields have been suppressed for years.
 Nonetheless, interest rates have been rising, albeit slowly.
-Since interest rates bottomed in July 2012, the ten-year U.S. Treasury yield has risen from 1.39% to 2.30% at quarter-end.
+Since interest rates bottomed in July 2012, the ten-year U.S. Treasury yield has risen from 1.39% to 2.30% at quarter end.
 Total returns on such holdings have been barely 1% per year for almost five years.
-With the Fed and most analysts forecasting higher rates, returns on existing fixed income securities are likely to be minimal over the next several years as well.
+With the Fed and most analysts forecasting higher rates, returns on existing fixed-income securities are likely to be minimal over the next several years as well.

-We have long maintained that today’s investors are faced with making a “bet”.
-Will stock prices revert to their traditional valuation means, which they have always ultimately done, or will the Fed and other world central bankers continue to prevent significant declines in stock and bond prices, a task they have executed most effectively for the for the past eight years?
+We have long maintained that today's investors are faced with making a "bet".
+Will stock prices revert to their traditional valuation means, which they have always ultimately done, or will the Fed and other world central bankers continue to prevent significant declines in stock and bond prices, a task they have executed most effectively for the past eight years?

 Investors who stay abreast of financial news and opinion have frequently heard analysts justify their forecasts of continuing price gains by pointing out that the economy is good, that corporate profits are growing nicely and that valuations are reasonable.
 Not one of these points is accurate.

 The economy is growing, but very slowly.
 Despite more monetary stimulus than ever before, the domestic and world economies are slogging through the slowest recovery from recession in modern times.
-While there are intermittent spurts of growth in one economic segment or another, domestic and world economic growth is significantly below its historic norm.
+While there are intermittent spurts of growth in one economic segment or another, domestic and world economic growth is significantly below its historical norm.
 Notwithstanding optimistic consumer and investor sentiment, the International Monetary Fund, the Organization for Economic Cooperation and Development and the Federal Open Market Committee are forecasting minimal economic growth over the next few years.
-The majority of forecasters expect long-term U.S. growth to fall just above or below 2%--far below typical past levels.
+The majority of forecasters expect long-term U.S. growth to fall just above or below 2% - far below typical past levels.

 The Bank for International Settlements has recently voiced serious concerns about downside risks.
-In the Bank’s 2017 Annual Report, head of the Monetary and Economic Department, Claudio Borio said: “[T]he risky trinity are still with us: unusually low productivity growth, unusually high debt, and unusually narrow room for policy maneuver.”
-Also “Leading indicators of financial distress point to financial booms that in a number of economies look qualitatively similar to those that preceded the Great Financial Crisis.”
+In the Bank's 2017 Annual Report, head of the Monetary and Economic Department, Claudio Borio, said: "[T]he risky trinity are still with us: unusually low productivity growth, unusually high debt, and unusually narrow room for policy maneuver."
+Also, "Leading indicators of financial distress point to financial booms that in a number of economies look qualitatively similar to those that preceded the Great Financial Crisis."

 Securities analysts and strategists have a habit of picking and choosing data that justify their almost always bullish conclusions.
 While almost no one contends that stocks are cheap, most commentators skip over discussions of valuation with a kind of off-handed remark that stocks are reasonably priced.
 The reality is that they remain screamingly overvalued.
 As mentioned earlier, by a composite of the most commonly employed measures of value, they are more overvalued than ever before but for the period immediately surrounding the dot.com mania.
 From lower levels of overvaluation, stocks declined by 89% from the peak in 1929, 45% from 1973 and 57% from 2007.
 From the peak of the dot.com bubble in early 2000, stocks fell 50% and, after a recovery and an even bigger decline, were 57% lower nine years later.
 Prices were back to 1996 levels, having erased 13 years of price change.
 From even lower levels of overvaluation, there are no examples of investors permanently escaping severe declines taking prices back to historically normal valuations.